-Place an update packet on the expect queue.
+Place an open packet on the expect queue.
+All fields shown are mandatory.

-expect packet notify
+· expect packet notify

 Place a notify packet on the expect queue.

 assert queue <queue length>

 Check the queue length of the expect queue.
 Every message that matches removes an entry from the queue.
 If an error has previously occurred then this call will return the error.
 The length of the queue check is optional.